Joint learning of a network of linear dynamical systems via total variation penalization: Proof of Theorem

 by invoking the concentration bound of \cite{krahmer14}, recalled as Theorem \ref{thm:krahmer_chaos} in Appendix \ref{appsec:sup_chaos_krahmer}.
 This theorem captures the complexity of the set $\calP$ via Talagrand's $\gamma_2$ functionals; their definition and properties are recalled in Appendix \ref{appsec:tal_prelim}.
 Thereafter, we will bound the $\gamma_2$ functionals of $\calP$ in terms of the $\gamma_2$ functionals of the set

 using the Lipschitz property outlined in Appendix \ref{appsec:tal_prelim}.
-Finally, the $\gamma_2$ functionals of $\Dtil (\calC_{\calS} \cap \unitsph)$ will be bounded in terms of the Gaussian width of this set, namely $w(\Dtil (\calC_{\calS} \cap \unitsph))$, which will then be controlled using arguments analogous to that in \cite[Lemma F.1]{Basu15}.
+Finally, the $\gamma_2$ functionals of $\Dtil (\calC_{\calS} \cap \unitsph)$ will be bounded in terms of the Gaussian width of this set, namely $w(\Dtil (\calC_{\calS} \cap \unitsph))$, which will then be controlled in a standard manner.
 This, along with some simplifications will conclude the proof.

 With the above strategy in mind, let us first establish that

 Indeed, first note that

 Recall the expressions for $P_l(u(h))$ and $\Atil_l^*$, we then see that